- Melanoma Database Project

 Melanoma is the UK’s fastest-growing cancer, yet there is still a lack of basic clinical information about the disease, including stage distribution and equity of access to treatments.
 Such deficiencies hinder the development of research and treatment.

 There is full funding of the project at each participating site for three years, including a fixed sum to employ a manager for data collection.
 The project has been generously supported by Roche, by means of an educational grant.
-Melanoma Focus is working closely with Icarsis Limited, which is providing the software systems to collect and aggregate the hospital data and to interrogate the anonymised dataset.
+Melanoma Focus is working closely with Icarsis Limited, which is providing the platform to collect and aggregate the hospital skin cancer data and to interrogate the anonymised dataset.

-The Melanoma Database Project is making good progress in forming partnerships with NHS Hospital Trusts across the country.
-Several Trusts have begun work on the project, with more than 10,000 patient records already on the system.
-Other Trusts are expected to go live shortly or are in the set-up phase.
+The Melanoma Database Project has made good progress in forming partnerships with NHS Hospital Trusts across the country.
+Several Trusts have begun work on the project, with more than 16,000 patient records already on the system.
+Other Trusts will go live soon or are in the set-up phase and the pilot target of 10 centres is expected to be achieved shortly.
+The next phase of the project will concentrate on achieving completeness of data and outputs.

 The charity has retained the services of Professor Barry Hancock OBE as its roving ambassador for the project.